 Arguably the best months to visit Botswana: expect an afternoon shower or two but most days are warm and the nights cool as the rain disappears for the next four months.
 The landscape is still green but seasonal waterholes are rapidly drying up and animals are arriving at permanent water sources like the Chobe River, Okavango Delta and Moremi Game Reserve.

-Behind Botswana's flawless blue winter skies lies a surprise: it's really, really cold.
+Behind Botswana's flawless blue winter skies lies a surprise: it's cold.
 Admittedly it's not Siberia and by lunchtime you'll probably be in shorts and T-shirt and wondering what all the fuss was about, but night time temperatures can dip below freezing and you'll be wrapped up in blankets on your early morning game drives.
-But there is no rain, very few mosquitoes and the game viewing is beginning to get as good as they say it is.
+But there is no rain, very few mosquitoes and the game viewing is sensational.

 Go to the Chobe National Park; the private Linyanti, Kwando and Selinda reserves; Moremi and the Okavango Delta - the latter destination is now in full flood and delivering great game viewing.

 Temperatures are on the increase as are visitor numbers.
 But so are concentrations of game - peak game-viewing season has arrived.
 The thinned-out vegetation no longer hides everything, seasonal waterholes are empty and great herds of antelope, elephants and buffalo begin to crowd the banks of rivers and permanent waterholes while Botswana's big predators stake them out.